finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Map

 The `map` keyword has been added to modify the items of a list based on an expression.
 For each list item, the expression specified in the square brackets is invoked to modify the item.
 The resulting list is assigned to output parameter.
-The `map` keyword was chosen as it is the most widely used terms for this use-case, used in languages such as Java, Python, Scala, Perl, Clojure, Erlang, F#, Haskell, Javascript, PHP, and Ruby.

 ``` Haskell
 func GetDrivingLicenceNames: <"Get driver's names from given list of licences.">